este/este/README.md

 > You don't have to start with everything.
 Este is perfect even for plain static pages.
 You can gracefully add any platform later.
 Este mission is simple: **Help startups to deliver minimal valuable product asap with the state of the art real-time universal app stack**.

-> Další školení Este.js bude 21. a 22. července v Praze.
+> Další školení Este.js bude 23. a 24. srpna v Praze.
 Dva dny za 9 800 Kč.
-Pokud máte zájem nebo otázky, napište mi: daniel@steigerwald.cz
+Pokud máte zájem nebo otázky, napište mi daniel@steigerwald.cz

 ## Techniques